mandarthete/TestRepo/README.md

 # TestRepo
-This is for tesing git
+This is for testing git